 Most recently, in 2019, hyperinflation in Venezuela reached 1,300,000%, pushing the government to issue 50,000 bolivar notes, which equaled $8.13 in U.S. dollars at the time.

-Fiat currencies by themselves have no real intrinsic value.
+Fiat currencies by themselves have no intrinsic value.
 Instead, it is up to a government and its central bank to preserve their value, while also ensuring that there’s a healthy supply for an economy to grow.
-Former Fed Chairman Paul Volcker once said, “It is a governmental responsibility to maintain the value of the currency they issue.
-And when they fail to do that, it is something that undermines an essential trust in government.”
+In a way, cryptocurrencies are similar in that they don’t possess inherent value, but investor demand means that some forms of crypto do have value and some are even used as payments.

-Some people argue that cryptocurrencies will challenge fiat as a store of value and medium of exchange.
-Cryptocurrencies like Bitcoin have seen their prices and popularity jump notably since 2017.
+While people argue that cryptocurrencies could challenge fiat as a store of value and medium of exchange, that possibility is a long way off.
+Cryptocurrencies like Bitcoin have seen their prices and popularity jump.
 However, they haven’t yet become a common way for people to pay for goods.
-Volatility in the market has also made some investors believe that digital coins aren’t a good store of value.
+Volatility in the market has also made some investors believe that digital coins aren’t a good store of value, although many investors have faith that crypto will grow.

 2) Active Investing—The Active Investing platform is owned by SoFi Securities LLC.
 Clearing and custody of all securities are provided by APEX Clearing Corporation.